 For a casual meal, this fast and flavorful sandwich from Sue Bosek of Whittier, California can’t be beat.
 The tender chicken breasts are coated with seasoned bread crumbs and smothered in marinara sauce.
 Served on a hoagie, it’s a real treat!

 A tangy Italian twist on tuna salad, this cheesy open-faced sandwich from Nancy Monroe of Statesville, North Carolina is a fuss-free standout.
 Pair it with a cup of hot soup or chips for a tasty lunch.

 I once taught an adult program called Eating Smart for Seniors.
 For that class, I developed many recipes for one or two people that were simple to prepare and used common ingredients.—Terri Brown, Darien, Wisconsin

 A tangy sour cream sauce complements these moist ground turkey burgers stuffed with feta cheese.
-“It’s not always easy to cook for two,” notes Lillian Julow of Gainesville, Texas, “but burgers make it a cinch.
+“It’s not always easy to cook for two,” notes Lily Julow, Lawrenceville, Georgia, “but burgers make it a cinch.
 This recipe can easily be doubled, too.”